ellap4n/workshop-task-7/README.md

 Luckily I emailed Leo about it and he sent me back an edited version of my own coding which was very helpful as I compared the two (my version and his) and felt like I understood where I had gone wrong.

 <img width="1195" alt="Screenshot 2025-01-21 at 12 18 48 AM" src="https://github.com/user-attachments/assets/776a8a93-4c10-4882-98dc-add2716c2e23" />
-- WHat inspired it all
+### What inspired it all

 <img width="1288" alt="Screenshot 2025-01-18 at 3 18 45 PM" src="https://github.com/user-attachments/assets/a531023c-2ff3-4f95-bddd-5cf12fbb8dc9" />
-- My broken piece of coding
+### My broken piece of coding

 <img width="1271" alt="Screenshot 2025-01-21 at 12 21 23 AM" src="https://github.com/user-attachments/assets/6bb05c31-e25f-4303-be5b-511c38097262" />
-- The work Leo edited, note the difference in using a "for" variable as well as changing the placement of lots of the actions and statements in the order of the script
+### The work Leo edited, note the difference in using a "for" variable as well as changing the placement of lots of the actions and statements in the order of the script

 ## Reflection